 What you need to know before having surgery

 In these days of digital connection, the way we access medical care is evolving.
-Most GP surgeries had an online offering prior to the pandemic, and with the COVID-19 crisis preventing all but essential in-person contact, the uptake and availability of such services have increased.
+Most GP surgeries had an online offering prior to the pandemic, and with the COVID-19 crisis preventing all but essential in-person contact, the uptake and availability of online doctor's appointments have increased.
 Are we looking at the future of healthcare?

 Ways to access your GP

 Until relatively recently, the only way to see your GP would have been to make an in-person appointment.
 However, GPs have moved with the times and now offer a wealth of online services, including online appointment booking; ordering of repeat prescriptions; viewing and downloading of medical records; consultations by email, telephone or video call; and advice on vaccination and on other support.
 Appointment booking apps used by GPs and pharmacists like Patient Access can simplify the process of accessing health services and advice from the comfort of your own home.

 Despite this, until recently many still opted for traditional in-person appointments, perhaps out of familiarity or habit.
 However, the COVID-19 pandemic has made such appointments the exception, rather than the rule.
 Online doctor's appointments have stepped in and GPs have advised patients not to visit in person unless specifically asked to do so, to reduce the risk of COVID-19 transmission.

 This has caused a surge in the uptake of remote care options and has meant that many more have taken the opportunity to contact their GP in a new way.

 But what services are available, how do they work and will this shift to remote contact remain after the pandemic is over?